 - professional internships throughout a range of disciplines

 The following examples show the range of activities possible with this form of assessment.

 Problem-based learning (PBL)

-For an extended period, a team of students evaluate what they know and what they need to learn in order to gain the necessary capacities to respond to a real-world problem or task.
+For an extended period, a team of students evaluate what they know and what they need to learn to respond to a real-world problem or task.

-Problem-based learning requires students to work with one another to identify and define problems and to formulate and test hypotheses, searching for and applying theoretical knowledge and skills to new and ill-defined contexts.
+Problem-based learning requires students to work with one another to identify and define problems and to formulate and test hypotheses, searching for theoretical knowledge and skills and applying them to new and less precisely defined contexts.

-OSCEs use actors in simulated real-world health problems.
-Students must observe, diagnose and treat these simulated patients in a limited period.
+OSCEs use actors simulating real-world health problems.
+Students must observe, diagnose and treat these patients in a limited period.
 This activity is more individualistic than PBL.